 Long ago, when I was a teenager I loved going into the many new age shops that we had in our area.
 A popular product at the time was Treasure Candles.
 As the candle burns treasures and charms reveal themselves.
-The anticipation of finding the treasures was usually more fun than the treasures themselves.
+The anticipation of finding the treasures is usually more fun than the treasures themselves.

 When my daughter became interested in making candles we decided to make our own DIY Treasure Candle.

 Not only did we have fun making the candles together, we found that they are great gifts.
-Treasure Candles are easy to personalize for whomever is lucky enough to get their own DIY Treasure Candle.
+Treasure Candles are easy to personalize for whoever is lucky enough to get their own DIY Treasure Candle.
 It really makes us think about the person getting the candle and what that person likes when choosing the charms to include.
 We made my niece a Treasure Candle with 13 charms to find on her 13th birthday.
 We enjoyed making the candle and thinking about what charms she would like.

 Materials for a DIY Treasure Candle:

 - An old pot for melting the wax

-- Wax – you can recycle used candles by melting them down but the candles need to be the same color and you need to pick out the old wicks as they melt.
+- Candle Natural Wax – you can recycle used candles by melting them down but the candles need to be the same color and you need to pick out the old wicks as they melt.

 - A Glass container

 - Something to stir with. – We used disposable chopsticks.

-- Charms and/or treasures that won’t be ruined by melted wax.
+- Charms for Crafting and/or treasures that won’t be ruined by melted wax.